NextMind is building a real-time brain computer interface, unveils Dev Kit for $399

 Again, all of NextMind’s demos work.
 You feel like you’re in control.
 “It’s not full control, yet,” said Kouider.
 “That’s what we’re working towards.
 This is going to come very quickly.”

 So far though, there’s nothing here that you can’t already do yourself faster using your hands or another device.
 The hunt is on for a killer use case.

-There are two reasons why the company is shipping dev kits.
+So the company is shipping dev kits for two reasons.
 The first is to obtain more data to improve its machine learning algorithms.
 The second is that NextMind wants developers to try new use cases.

 Kouider listed a few that have come out of discussions with developers, investors, and potential partners.
 The biggest surprise was that NextMind has had interest from autonomous car makers.
 They envision putting electrodes directly in the car seat.
 If there’s no steering wheel and you don’t have to put your hands anywhere, maybe passengers could control car features by leaning back in their seat.
 There’s no need to put your hands anywhere nor wear something.